 For a table of contents, see History pages.

 By mid-1875, two rail lines were complete within the town of Santa Cruz.
-The Santa Cruz & Felton (SC&F) Railroad had laid track on River Street and down Pacific Avenue (as seen in the ~1880 photo at right) to the new railroad wharf, while the Santa Cruz Railroad (SCR) installed track from the west bank of the San Lorenzo River along the beachfront, curving around to follow today’s Chestnut Street to a terminus below Mission Hill (prior to completion of the tunnel).
-It was more than a year later, however, before the trestle over the San Lorenzo was completed, allowing the steam powered trains to cross the river and use those tracks.
+The Santa Cruz & Felton (SC&F) Railroad had laid track down Pacific Avenue (as seen in the ~1880 photo at right) to its new railroad wharf, while the Santa Cruz Railroad (SCR) installed track from the west bank of the San Lorenzo River along the beachfront, curving around to follow today’s Chestnut Street to a terminus below Mission Hill (prior to completion of the tunnel).
+It was more than a year later, however, before the San Lorenzo trestle was completed, which allowed the steam-powered trains to cross the river and use those tracks.

 The SC&F line to Felton opened sooner, but the steam locomotives were not allowed to use the Pacific Avenue tracks, and then the Mission Hill tunnel allowed the SC&F to stop using Pacific Avenue at all.
 Those empty tracks created a window of opportunity for the startup of a privately-owned, rail-based local transit system.
 Hihn’s Pacific Avenue Street Rail Road Company was the first horsecar service.
 In addition to the tracks laid by the two railroads, rails were extended up the hill on Mission Street and out past the Pope House hotel.